aws/cta/README.md

-# Code translation in Porting Assistant for .NET
+# Code translation in Porting Assistant for .NET - WebForms
 ![Build Test](https://github.com/aws/cta/workflows/Build%20Test/badge.svg)

 Porting Assistant for .NET is an analysis tool that scans .NET Framework applications and generates a .NET Core compatibility assessment, helping customers port their applications to Linux faster.